idan10000/google-workshop/README.md

 # FinDog

 Your dog is missing?
-Find my Dog is here to help!
+FindDog is here to help!
 We use machine learning tools to match your dog's missing ad with someone that found your dog.

 ## (future) Features